dckms/system-architecture/emacsway/it/ddd/tactical-design/domain-model/domain-events/domain-events-in-ddd.rst

 --------------------------------

     **Sometimes it is actually good practice to modify multiple aggregates within a transaction.**
-    But it’s important to understand why the guidelines exist in the first place so that you can be aware of the consequences of ignoring them.
+    But it's important to understand why the guidelines exist in the first place so that you can be aware of the consequences of ignoring them.

-    **When the cost of eventual consistency is too high, it’s acceptable to consider modifying two objects in the same transaction.**
+    **When the cost of eventual consistency is too high, it's acceptable to consider modifying two objects in the same transaction.**
     Exceptional circumstances will usually be when the business tells you that the customer experience will be too unsatisfactory.
-    You shouldn’t just accept the business’s decision, though; it never wants to accept eventual consistency.
+    You shouldn't just accept the business's decision, though; it never wants to accept eventual consistency.
     You should elaborate on the scalability, performance, and other costs involved when not using eventual consistency so that the business can make an informed, customer‐focused decision.

-    **Another time it’s acceptable to avoid eventual consistency is when the complexity is too great.**
+    **Another time it's acceptable to avoid eventual consistency is when the complexity is too great.**
     You will see later in this chapter that robust eventually consistent implementations often utilize asynchronous, out‐of‐process workflows that add more complexity and dependencies.

     **To summarize, saving one aggregate per transaction is the default approach.**